 It can be frustrating, especially if you're confident in your product, have a strong marketing strategy in action, and everyone who does purchase your product raves about how great it is.
 So, where's the problem?

-Conversion Rate Optimization is the process of increasing the number of people who complete the desired action on your website.
+Conversion Rate Optimization for e-commerce is the process of increasing the number of people who complete the desired action on your website.
 As we mentioned above, the most common desired action is a purchase, but desired actions could be other things too: signing up for a service, social media interaction, subscribing to a newsletter, booking a demo, or clicking on a link.

 In this blog post, we'll be digging deeper into CRO and some of the best practices to help you get started on optimizing your website.
 We also added a free Conversion Rate Checklist Master Sheet including 130+ tips to make the process less overwhelming and much more manageable.